afonzeca/arun/README.md

 ```

-**Example 3 - Let's use Options (like --i --value="xyz" --check-db -u="root")**
+**Tutorial 4 - Let's use Options (like --i --value="xyz" --check-db -u="root")**

 arun supports options (short and long) but only in the format -i=something and --optionIlike=something, the format
 without "=" is not supported (e.g. '-i something').

-You can use your options whenever you want (behind, in the middle or the end of DOMAIN:ACTION).
+You can use your options whenever you want (behind, in the middle or at the end of DOMAIN:ACTION).

 Commands like these are all valid:

 ```
 .\arun table:create bills id1 db2 -i --pk="id" --create-fks -u="root"

 .\arun -i --pk="id" --create-fks table:create -i bills id1 db2 -u="root"

 ```

 The options are global for a specific DOMAIN(class) and will be accessible from every ACTION(method) inside it.
 It's up to you checking if an option is mandatory or pertinent for your methods/actions.

-The good notice is that you don't need to setup anything!
+The good news is that you don't need to setup anything!
 It works itself.

 For accessing the options you can use the following methods from your domain class:

-1) hasOption for checking the existence of an Options
+1) hasOption for checking the existence of an Option

 2) getOptionValue for getting the Option value (for void option like "-i" you will receive a void string... if the
-option doesn't exists you will receive "false" bool type - so call hasOption or check for !==false - ).
+option doesn't exist you will receive "false" bool type - so call hasOption or check for !==false - ).

 In our previous example add the following code to the "create" method above